ralacerda/website/content/blog/en/dependency-injection.md

 ## Final considerations

-You don't need a Dependency Injection framework to be able to use this pattern, but it is important to keep in mind its advantages and disadvantages:
+The use of Dependency Injection enables inversion of control.
+Now the service is only responsible for calling the necessary functions and methods, without worrying about how something is done.

+However, everything in programming has its pros and cons, and Dependency Injection is no different:

 **Advantages:**
 - More testable and decoupled code